olson-sean-k/plexus/README.md

-The `MeshGraph` type represents meshes as a [half-edge graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list) and supports arbitrary geometry for vertices, arcs (half-edges), edges, and faces.
+The `MeshGraph` type represents meshes as a [half-edge graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list) and supports arbitrary data in vertices, arcs (half-edges), edges, and faces.
 Graphs can be traversed and manipulated in ways that iterator expressions and linear buffers cannot, such as circulation, extrusion, merging, splitting, etc.

 ```rust
 use decorum::N64;